stabix/stabix/doc/experimental_data.rst

 First, download and install the `MTEX Toolbox <http://mtex-toolbox.github.io/>`_.

+Then, import your EBSD data (e.g.: .ang file), by pressing the dedicated button on the main GUI.
+Set the crystal symmetry by selecting the .cif file corresponding to your material, set the coordinate system and set the reference frame.

-Then, import your EBSD data (e.g.: .ang file) and set the coordinate systme, using the 'import_wizard' and save the EBSD dataset in the |matlab| workspace as a variable named 'ebsd', and press 'Finish'.
+The 'import_wizard' tool from the MTEX toolbox can be alternatively used to import your EBSD data (see comments in the `function <https://github.com/stabix/stabix/blob/master/mtexFunctions/mtex_getEBSDdata.m>`_).
+In this case, you have to save the EBSD dataset in the |matlab| workspace as a variable named 'ebsd', and press 'Finish'.

 The EBSD map is automatically plotted from the imported data.
 The coordinate system and the scan unit are set from the properties of the imported data.